 The magic happens through Cyberwave's unified API.
 Instead of writing separate integration code for each robot's proprietary SDK, we define high-level behaviors that the platform translates into robot-specific commands.

-# Initialize the client with your credentials
+# Configure the SDK with your credentials

 api_key="your_api_key",